computerguided/digitmind-llm-challenge/README.md

 ## Conclusion

 The results clearly indicate that `o3-mini` outperforms `o1` across most parameters.
 Notably, prompt engineering led to substantial improvements in all areas, particularly in optimality and reasoning efficiency.
-The refined prompt guided `o3-mini` to achieve near-optimal performance, demonstrating the power of structured instructions in improving LLM reasoning.
+The refined prompt guided `o3-mini` to achieve near-optimal performance, demonstrating the power of structured instructions in improving LLM reasoning!

-From the table it is clear that changing the prompt dramatically increased the performance across all parameters!

 ## Appendix - Running the code